nth-commit/GalaxyCheck/README.md

         [1] = -1944670218
 ```

-Interestingly, sampling those values revealed a bug in my test.
+Interestingly, sampling those values revealed a bug in our test.
 If `x` is close to `int.MaxValue`, `x + 5` may overflow.
-Therefore, I've learnt that for this test, I need to constrain the generator for `x` a bit more:
+Therefore, we've learnt that for this test, we need to constrain the generator for `x` a bit more:

 ```csharp
 [Sample]